-Due to contradictory dietary advice and the conventional misconception of health, people increasingly welcome guidance when breaking a fast.
+Due to contradictory dietary advice and the conventional misconception of what is healthy, people increasingly welcome guidance when breaking a fast.

-If people believe in losing weight by eating six meals a day and therefore steadily eat highly processed food-like products due to lack of time, breaking a fast becomes more complicated.
+If people believe in losing weight by eating six meals a day and steadily eating highly processed food-like products due to lack of time, breaking a fast becomes more complicated.

-Hence, it can require individual planning to start eating again to achieve physical comfort, long-term health, and weight loss goals.
+Hence, it can require planning to start eating again to achieve physical comfort, long-term health, and weight loss goals.

 Side Effects of Breaking a Fast